ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-components-menu-container.md

   screen without saving any modifications you may have made.
 This toolbar icon is not shown if you are creating a new item.
 - **Help**.
 Opens this help screen.

-## Related Information

-- [Contacts: Options](https://docs.joomla.org/Help4.x:Contacts:_Options)  Allows setting of parameters used globally for all contacts.
-- [Contacts: Categories](https://docs.joomla.org/Help4.x:Contacts:_Categories) The Contact Category Manager is where you can edit existing Contact Categories and create new ones.
-Note that Contact Categories are separate from other Categories, such as for Articles, Banners, News Feeds, and Web Links.
-From this screen, you can also navigate to the [Contacts](https://docs.joomla.org/Help4.x:Contacts) screen.
-- [New or Edit Category](href="https://docs.joomla.org/index.php?title=Help4.x:Contacts:_New_or_Edit_Category) This is where you can add a Contact Category or edit an existing Contact Category.
-Contact Categories allow you to organize contacts in your web site.
-Contact Categories are separate from other types of Categories, such as those for Articles, Banners, News Feeds, and so on.
-- [Contacts](https://docs.joomla.org/Help4.x:Contacts) The Contact Manager screen allows you to add contact information to your Joomla! site.
-You can enter information such as name, address, phone and email.
-You can also link contacts to registered users.
-Afterwards, you can use the [Menu Manager](https://docs.joomla.org/Help4.x:Menus) to create front-end links to the the contacts.
-- [Contacts: Edit](href="https://docs.joomla.org/index.php?title=Help4.x:Contacts:_Edit) This is where you can add a Contact or edit an existing Contact.
-Contacts allow you to list people on your web site.
-They also allow users to send emails to those people.
-- [Menu Item: List Contacts in a Category](https://docs.joomla.org/Help4.x:Menu_Item:_List_Contacts_in_a_Category) Used to show contacts belonging to a specific Category in a list layout.
-Settings include: Contact Details, Contact Form, presentation(slider, tabs, plain view), and Email subject and message filters.
-- [Menu Item: Featured Contacts](https://docs.joomla.org/Help4.x:Menu_Item:_Featured_Contacts) Used to show a list of featured contacts.
-- [Menu Item: Single Contact](https://docs.joomla.org/Help4.x:Menu_Item:_Single_Contact) Used to show a Single Contact.
-Settings include: Contact Details, Contact Form, presentation(slider, tabs, plain view), and Email subject and message filters.